 Interview with Megan Mcinerney on Career & Journey:

 What inspired you to start a blog?

 I started Neversleepwithmakeup 6 years ago as an outlet for full-time expression.
 This visual journal held me accountable for things I said and believed in.
 I realize I knew more the younger I was.
 Experience only clouded my judgement.
-When I look back it reminds me of who I am, and it clicks me back.
+When I read over my blog and journals, it reminds me of who I am, and it clicks me right back into that vibration.

 How did you come up with your idea or concept for your blog?

-Neversleepwithmakeup has a double meaning but the obvious is, it was my only rule to women; besides being kind to one another.
+Neversleepwithmakeup has a double meaning but the obvious is, it was my only rule to women; besides being kind to one another and felt authentic.